How to Calculate What your Employees Cost you Per Hour

 I learned from one of the best, a very successful manager for a major tech company during its growth years, whose first name was Hector.
 Hector knew the implied hourly rate—using the formula I'm going to explain below—for every one of his 15 team members.

 And knowing those costs did not turn him into a cost-obsessed manager.
-It didn't prevent him from doing group trainings—sometimes even off-site team meetings of two or three days—even though the math of hourly costs of employees would add up to tens of thousands of dollars.
+It didn't prevent him from doing group training—sometimes even off-site team meetings of two or three days—even though the math of hourly costs of employees would add up to tens of thousands of dollars.
 And his group grew their sales from $2 million to more than $40 million in five years.

 Calculating Real Costs